-In the early years following the Revolution, pension laws were very restrictive, only extending benefits to veterans who were invalids (disabled) or indigent (impoverished), and even then, only if they had served nine months or more.
+Why did Philip wait so long to apply for a pension?
+In the early years following the Revolution, pension laws were very restrictive, only providing benefits to veterans who were invalids (disabled) or indigent (impoverished), and even then, only if they had served nine months or more.
 Since Philip Myers fit none of those categories, there was no pension available to him.
 But in 1828, a more favorable law was passed, with more to follow.
 The following information was taken verbatim from the American Revolution message board for genealogy.com.
 It was written and posted as message #3250 by Ed, a historian on the American Revolution.

 The last and most liberal of the service-pension acts benefiting Revolutionary War veterans was passed on June 7, 1832 (4 Stat.
 529), and extended to more persons the provisions of the law of May 15, 1828.
 The act provided that every officer or enlisted man who had served at least 2 years in the Continental Line or State troops, volunteers or militia, was eligible for a pension of full pay for life.
 Naval and marine officers and enlisted men were also included.
 Veterans who had served less than 2 years, but not less than 6 months, were eligible for pensions of less than full pay.
 Neither the act of 1832 nor the one of 1828 required applicants to demonstrate need.
 Under the act of 1832 money due from the last payment until the date of death of a pensioner could be collected by his widow or by his children.